 This article is part of the ongoing Meditation for All challenge.
 Subscribers to the free newsletter receive weekly guidance and a daily practice.

 For some people when starting out, they need a guided meditation or music in order to relax at all.
 But the most beneficial types of meditation make you the guru of your own mind.
-They allow you to do all the work so that you get all the benefits.
+They let you do all the work so you get all the benefits.
 This journey is all about you and only you can take yourself where you need to go.

 You are your own guide.
 You don’t need to give your power over to anyone else.
-Not only this, You are whole and complete and your time for meditation is merely about connecting with yourself.
+Not only that, but you are already whole and complete.
+Your time for meditation is merely about connecting with, and rediscovering, your true self.

 It may be a little less entertaining than a guided meditation, but that is the point.
 In meditation, we want to remove all distractions and get rid of all material necessities so that you can do it anytime, anywhere.

 For many beginners, and even experts occasionally, using sounds and objects can be very beneficial.
-But to get the most benefits, simply sitting with your eyes closed in silence is the best way to raise your level of awareness, concentration, and consciousness.
+But to get the most benefits, simply sitting with your eyes closed in silence is the best way to raise your level of consciousness, concentration, and contentment.

-The more we simply observe our own thoughts and emotions, the more we understand the nature of our mind.
+As we spend more and more time observing our thoughts and emotions, the more we understand the nature of our mind.
 The more we understand, the wiser we become, the more blissful we become, and the less we unconsciously create needless stress and suffering.

 Just remember these 5 tips and your meditation experience will always be amazing: